-- Grenade Launcher - One of the best guns in the game.
-Fires a grenade which when explodes causes a lot of damage to surrounding enemies.
+- Grenade Launcher - Fires a grenade which when explodes causes a lot of damage to surrounding enemies.
 Drains even more ammo than other weapons, but it may be worth it if there are lots of enemies.

-A sound test is hidden on the title screen which you can access by pressing the B button 33 times and then pressing Start.
-The sound test screen also lets you select how many continues you want to play with.
+A sound test is hidden on the title screen which can be accessed by pressing the B button 33 times and then pressing Start.
+The sound test screen also has an option for the number of continues to play with.